 Decreases in neutrophil and platelet counts have occurred following treatment with tocilizumab 8 mg/kg in combination with MTX (see section 4.8).
 There may be an increased risk of neutropenia in patients who have previously been treated with a TNF antagonist.

 In patients not previously treated with tocilizumab, initiation is not recommended in patients with an (ANC) below 2 × 109/L. Caution should be exercised when considering initiation of treatment in patients with a low platelet count (i.e. platelet count below 100 × 103/ µL).
-In RA, pJIA and sJIA patients who develop an ANC < 0.5 × 109/ l or a platelet count < 50 × 103/µL, continued treatment is not recommended.
+In RA, pJIA and sJIA patients who develop an ANC < 0.5 × 109/L or a platelet count < 50 × 103/µL, continued treatment is not recommended.

 Severe neutropenia may be associated with an increased risk of serious infections, although there has been no clear association between decreases in neutrophils and the occurrence of serious infections in clinical trials with tocilizumab to date.